Year 3 - Mrs Napier

 Keeping in touch

-School now uses the Class Dojo app to keep parents, carers and children informed.
-Every child received the information before school went into lockdown in their child's work pack.
-If you are unable to find your specific code, please call the office and they will contact me.
-I will send a piece of paper home with your child with the details for you to log on.
-Please be aware, you can contact me during the day using the app but it will automatically switch to quiet hours from 5pm until 8am the following mornings and weekends.
+School continues to use the Class Dojo app to keep parents, carers and children informed.
+Every child received the information before half term on a bookmark.
+Please be aware, you can contact me during the day using the app but it will automatically switch to quiet hours from 5pm until 8am the following evenings, mornings and weekends.

 Help us to help you